Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 - DIY Nature Memory Matching Game for Kids – Excercise the brain and boost memory skills with this fun twist on the classic game of memory.
 Using items found in nature adds a sensory component to the memory game, increasing its brain-building power.

-Nature scavenger hunts appeal to the child’s natural interest in discovering all clues that can be seen, heard, and felt in the natural world.
+Nature scavenger hunts appeal to the child’s natural interest in discovering the many clues that can be seen, heard, and felt in the natural world.
 Invite your children to discover the magic and wonder of the natural world with some of these creative nature scavenger hunt ideas for kids.

 - Sensory Card Nature Scavenger Hunt for Toddlers – Make a nature sensory card with your children and send them on a nature scavenger hunt.